-9.4.4 Age of installed onsite wastewater systems - influence on likelihood of risk
+Age of installed onsite wastewater systems - influence on likelihood of risk

-Onsite wastewater systems have a limited lifespan.
-Generally, with primary treatment systems, it is the effluent dispersal field that is the limiting factor in terms of the system lifespan.
-Assuming that the system has been design, installed, used and maintained appropriately, an effluent disposal field is often stated to have a lifespan of between 20 - 25 years.
+Onsite wastewater systems can have a limited lifespan.
+As the age of an onsite wastewater system increases, the likelihood of failure becomes more probable (Geary 2019).
+Generally, with primary treatment systems, it is the effluent dispersal field that is the limiting factor in terms of the system lifespan (Ahmed et al 2005).